February is one of the toughest months of the year for wild birds—and one of the most important times to lend a helping hand.

 - Evergreens provide dense, reliable protection all winter.

-- If you already have them, great—your job is to leave them “messy” and natural during winter.
+- If you already have them, leave them "messy" and natural during winter.

 Leave brush piles or natural corners